kevinding0218/InterviewDocuments/Q and A/Interview - Web API.md

 - **PUT** request always contains a full resource.
 This is necessary because, a necessary quality of PUT requests is idempotence — the quality of producing the same result even if the same request is made multiple times
 - **PUT** requests are particularly useful for major updates.
+- **PATCH** is not idempotent, failed requests are not automatically re-attempted on the network, if a PATCH request is made to a non-existent url, it should simply fail without creating a new resource unlike PUT, which would create a new one using the payload.
 - **PATCH** is used to make minor updates to resources and it’s not required to be idempotent
 ## Serialization
 ### Can you serialize hashtable and Why?